ballerina-platform/ballerina-dev-website/learn/coding-conventions.md

 permalink: /learn/coding-conventions/
 active: coding-conventions
 intro: This Ballerina Style Guide aims at maintaining a standard coding style among the Ballerina community.
 Therefore, the Ballerina code formatting tools are based on this guide.

-You can follow your own coding style when writing Ballerina source code.
-Also, plugins and tools can be configured to match your coding style.
 redirect_from:
   - /learn/style-guide
   - /learn/style-guide/